pmkemper/cleaningdata/README.md

-###Goal of the script
-1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Guide to create the tidy data file
 1. Download the run_analysis.R file
 2. Place the run_analysis.R file within the raw data folder (so that it is in the same folder as features.txt etc.)